Background

 Return on Investment (ROI) Projects

 In 2022, WYFRS began work redeveloping our main headquarters site in Birkenshaw to include Fire Control, Training Centre, and the relocation of Cleckheaton Fire Station.
-The project will bring staff together into one building to encourage collaboration and networking; it will deliver efficiencies by combining facilities and reducing the estate.
+The project will bring staff together into one building to encourage collaboration and networking.

 This renovation is one of several major redevelopments currently ongoing across our estate.
 These works are part of a wider estates’ strategy to ensure all stations and buildings across the region are modern and fit for purpose, now and into the future.